 Specs – 43 Pictures Below

-Car originally built by Roy Brizio Street Rods
+The car originally built by Roy Brizio Street Rods.

 Clear California title, Currently registered